HireTea

 Training and onboarding signals in the current indexed set

-These groups summarize which training details are most likely to matter across the indexed company hubs.
+These groups summarize which training details are most likely to matter across the published company guides.
 They are planning cues, not guarantees.
 The active posting, offer message, local manager reply, portal task, and first-week instruction should control the final plan.

 Training signal group Indexed hubs Representative companies Common training signals